WaiHlyanZ/Voice-assistant/README.md

 Hello, your assistant is here!

-Perform some task only using your voice.
+Perform some tasks only using your voice.

 For example, open/close  the application on your device.